formester/formester-site/content/blog/7-types-of-website-usability-survey-questions-to-ask-in-2023.md

 For more [survey tips, check this out](https://formester.com/blog/10-reasons-why-you-should-be-using-surveys/)!

-> Did you know: You could use your [NPS](https://formester.com/templates/net-promoter-score-nps-702/) to gain better insights into customer loyalty and satisfaction?
+> Did you know: You could [create NPS survey on your website](https://formester.com/templates/net-promoter-score-nps-702/) to gain better insights into customer loyalty and satisfaction?
 >
 > Click here to [take a preview and create yours now](https://formester.com/templates/net-promoter-score-nps-702/)!